libts/tslib/README.md

 To link with the library, specify `-lts` as an argument to the linker.

 #### compiling using autoconf and pkg-config
-On UNIX systems you can use pkg-config to automatically select the appropriate compiler and linker switches for libts.
+On UNIX systems, you can use `pkg-config` to automatically select the appropriate compiler and linker switches for libts.
 The `PKG_CHECK_MODULES` m4 macro may be used to automatically set the appropriate Makefile variables: